hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-knock-knock.md

 Don't worry if you don't know what that does.
 The only thing you should take from our sort example is that it takes an `&prc` parameter just like our method, and it uses the passed proc if it's not `nil`.
 If it is `nil`, we set it to our own default proc.
 Because we have it set up like this, we don't ever have to explicitly create a proc object before calling the method.
 Pretty neat.

 You might have also noticed that we never `return` inside a block.
-That's because when we do something like
+That's because when we do, it'll return an error.

 {% highlight ruby %}
 array = [2, 4, 5, 1, 3]